Abstracting and Indexing

 The journal editors and the publisher are doing their best for this journal to be included in the abstracting and indexing databases; however, for the journal to be or to remain indexed in any indexing body is definitely beyond their control.
 All the journal editors can do is to ensure the papers published are of high quality and all the publisher can do is recommending the journal to the indexing and abstracting bodies as well as controlling the quality of its published material, but they have no power to decide where/whether/when a published paper is indexed, and all authors are expected to be aware of this matter.

-IAJST is a bimonthly peer-reviewed journal and welcomes submissions for review and publication in the following areas;
+IAJSSH is a bimonthly peer-reviewed journal and welcomes submissions for review and publication in the following areas;

-- & Technology
+- & Humanities

 Peer Review Process

-IAJST uses double-blind system: the reviewers' identities remain anonymous to authors, while the reviewers can see authors' identities.
+IAJSSH double-blind system: the reviewers' identities remain anonymous to authors, while the reviewers can see authors' identities.
 The paper will be peer-reviewed by three experts; one is chief editor and the other two are internal editors and external reviewers.

 - Peer Review / Responsibility for the Reviewers